matter

 Material; substance.

-(physics) Anything with mass.
+(physics) Anything with mass and volume.

 (physics) Matter made up of normal particles, not antiparticles.